1958–59 California Golden Bears men's basketball team

 The 1958–59 California Golden Bears men's basketball team represented the University of California, Berkeley in NCAA University Division basketball competition.
 Led by fifth-year head coach Pete Newell, the Golden Bears won their only national championship.

-Season Summary
+Season summary

-Cal wasn’t a team that thrilled many people beyond its own fans.
+Cal was not a team that thrilled many people beyond its own fans.
 One writer described the Bears as "just a bunch of guys named Joe."
 But Cal was coached by one of the greats, Pete Newell, and his team-oriented, defensive style won the national championship as the Bears beat two teams in the Final Four that featured two of the best guards in history, Cincinnati (Oscar Robertson) and West Virginia (Jerry West).